Yenluvcha/Yenluvcha/README.md

 # Hi, I'm Nasreen Nordin👋

 ### 👨‍💻 About Me
+- Fullstack web developer based in Malaysia 🇲🇾
-- Fullstack developer specializing in PHP, JavaScript, and SQL Server
+- Specializing in PHP with Laravel, JavaScript, and SQL Server
 - Experience building and modernizing internal systems
 - Interested in system architecture, performance, and clean code